enthought/edge-examples/Kubernetes/README.md

 ### Local deployment

-The local deployment option relies on a local Kubernetes cluster and has been tested with Docker Desktop's built-in Kubernetes feature and with Minikube.
+The local deployment option relies on a local Kubernetes cluster and has been tested with Minikube and with Docker Desktop's built-in Kubernetes feature.

 User metadata is passed to the application via HTTP headers.
 For the local deployment, we are mocking the headers by injecting test user metadata into incoming requests via Istio.

-#### Docker Desktop

-For Docker Desktop, you will need to perform the following steps:

-1. Make sure that Docker Desktop has been installed and is running.
-2. Enable the built-in Kubernetes feature via Settings -> Kubernetes -> Enable Kubernetes.
-3. Install Istio.
-[Istio's default profile](https://istio.io/latest/docs/setup/install/istioctl/#install-istio-using-the-default-profile) is sufficient for this example.
+We recommend using Minikube for local development, since it simplifies the setup of Istio and lacks the licensing restrictions of Docker Desktop.

 #### Minikube